 - Kodi will now be downloaded from the Web and installed locally.

 - Once the process is successfully completed, feel free to quit the Terminal window.
 Kodi should now be located within your locally installed applications.

 As you can see, you can install Kodi on Linux by using a few lines of commands.
 To make it easier for you to copy and paste these commands, we will list them below this paragraph.
 Remember that after inputting a command, you need to press 'Enter' for that command to be activated.

 - sudo apt-get install kodi

-- Add the following line: 'deb http://http.debian.net/debian jessie-backports main’.
+- Add the following line: 'deb http://http.debian.net/debian jessie-backports main.'
 Save and close this file.
-Now we need to update local package index and finally install Kodi on Linux.
+Now, we need to update the local package index and finally install Kodi on Linux.

 Just after you install Kodi on Linux, we recommend running a couple of commands to install files that might be required.
 Even if you already have audio and video codecs, it’s always a good idea to reinstall those and avoid potential problems with Kodi.

 - Install the Suggested Addons and Codecs: 'sudo apt-get install -–install-suggests kodi.'

 - Update PVR clients: 'sudo apt-get install kodi-pvr-mythtv.'